scrim-network/Ruckertetal_SFB_SLR_2016/README.md

 Additionally, a "shiny" application [(https://clima.shinyapps.io/ROK\_SFB\_2016/)](https://clima.shinyapps.io/ROK_SFB_2016/) was developed by Kelsey Ruckert to showcase the results in Ruckert et al. (in review).
 The objective of the Shiny app is to provide an interactive tutorial illustrating how changes in sea level affect flooding events and their associated probability of occurrence, especially over time.

-### Citation:
->Ruckert, KL, Oddo, PC, and Keller, K. Impacts of representing sea-level rise uncertainty on future flood risks: An example from San Francisco Bay, *in Review*.

 ## Requirements
 ### R